-If your laptop keyboard is too small to type, the keyboard is broken, or due to some reason, you want to disable the laptop’s built-in keyboard on Windows 11, this gearupwindows article will guide you.
+If your laptop keyboard is too small to type, the keyboard is broken, or due for some reason, you want to disable the laptop’s built-in keyboard on Windows 11, this gearupwindows article will guide you.
 Once you disable the laptop’s internal keyboard, you can connect an external keyboard to type fast.

 In this post, we will walk through two methods that allow you to disable the laptop keyboard on Windows 11.
 These are the following:-

-- Device Manager.
+1. Device Manager.

-- Local Group Policy Editor.
+2. Local Group Policy Editor.

 How to Turn Off Laptop Internal Keyboard using Device Manager?